Neural Implicit Representations for Physical Parameter Inference from a Single Video: Conclusion

 We present diverse experiments in which the ODE parametrizes a rigid-body transformation of the foreground objects.
 We emphasize that conceptually our model is not limited to rigid-body motions, and that it can directly be extended to other cases, for example to nonlinear transformations for modelling soft-body dynamics.
 The focus of this work is on learning a physical model of a phenomenon from a short video.
 Yet, the high fidelity of our model’s renderings, together with the easy modifiability of the physical parameters, enables various computer graphics applications such as the artistic re-rendering of scenes, which we demonstrate in our video.
 Overall, our per-scene model combines a unique set of favorable properties, including the interpretability of physical parameters, the ability to perform long-term predictions, and the synthesis of high-resolution images.
 We believe that our work may serve as inspiration for follow-up works on physics-based machine learning using neural implicit representations.

-\paragraph{Acknowledgements} { This work was supported by the ERC Advanced Grant SIMULACRON, by the DFG Forschergruppe 2987 “Learning and Simulation in Visual Computing” and by the Deutsche Forschungsgemeinschaft (DFG - German Research Foundation) - Project-ID 195170736 - TRR109.}
+\paragraph{Acknowledgements} { This work was supported by the ERC Advanced Grant SIMULACRON, by the DFG Forschergruppe 2987 ``Learning and Simulation in Visual Computing'', by the CRC ``Discretization in Geometry and Dynamics'' and by the Deutsche Forschungsgemeinschaft (DFG - German Research Foundation) - Project-ID 195170736 - TRR109.}

 { }